Florence – a Templar city!

 San Miniato – treasure of medieval Florence

-One church – and I adore it – captures the early medieval period in Italy.
-Covered on the outside in Byzantine-style mosaics and in the inside, a beautiful and simple Romanesque structure.
-San Miniato is a historical site in Florence were my spine tingles when I go in.
+This church – and I adore it – captures the early medieval period in Italy.
+Covered on the outside with Byzantine-style mosaics and in the inside, a beautiful and simple Romanesque structure.
+San Miniato is a historical site in Florence were my spine tingles as I enter.

 Built by Bishop Hildebrand in the early 11th century, there was already a pre-existing Roman era chapel on the site.
 The raised presbytery and pulpit reference Roman christian architecture heavily.
 It was originally a Benedictine monastery and an interesting feature is the signs of the Zodiac traced out in mosaic on the floor.